 Applicant is registered with the Commissioner of Charities (COC), Registry of Societies (ROS) or Accounting and Corporate Regulatory Authority (ACRA).

 80% of total actual expenditure, capped at $20,000 per agency.

 Download the application form here.

 Plese note that the Grant Call application is now closed.
-The next Grant Call application will be from 6 February to 26 February 2020.
-There will be Grant Call briefing on 5 February 2020.
-If you would like to attend the briefing session, please contact NCSS Mental Health Services team at NCSS_Mental_Health@ncss.gov.sg.
+For any enquiries or information, please contact NCSS Mental Health Services team at NCSS_Mental_Health@ncss.gov.sg.